 Telling is one of the hardest habits to eradicate from your style.
 I still struggle with it regularly.
 However, writing that shows is so much more interesting than writing that tells.
 Most of the time.

-In this article, you’ll find the definition of “show, don’t tell”; see several show don’t tell examples; and learn the one simple trick to stop telling and start showing in your writing.
+In this article, you'll find the definition of “show, don't tell,” see several show don't tell examples, and learn the one simple trick to strengthen your writing style.

 What is Show, Don't Tell?